coffeeaddict/kindergarten/README.md

 A way to achieve modularity and modular security with a sandbox on steroids.

+## Introduction

+### Modules
+A Kindergarten could be seen as collection of service objects, each representing a 'play area' (think: doll area, lego table, etc. etc.).

+Within the realm of kindergarten, the service objects are refered to as modules.

+### Sandboxing
+The modules are plugged into the kindergarten and can be governed, both per module and kindergarten wide.
+There are governesses looking for, and preventing trouble.

+Each module is not just exposed as-is; it is sandboxed.
+Which means that they must specify which methods are to be played with.

+### Child
+What good would a kindergarten with a sandbox full of toys be without a child?
+In a Rails context; the most logical choise for a child would be the ```current_user```.

 ## Installation

 Add this line to your application's Gemfile: